LouisFrey1/TetrisQLearning/readme.md

 * If the random action is not taken, the deep Q-Network is used to calculate the action that maximizes the fitness of the next state.
 * After an action is chosen, the previous state, the current state and the reward is added to the replay memory.
 * There are multiple options for the reward function:
-  - 1 + #lines cleared^2;
+  - Quadratic: 1 + #lines cleared^2;
-  - 1 + #lines cleared;
+  - Linear: 1 + #lines cleared;
-  - 1, if at least 1 line was cleared.
+  - Single: 1, if at least 1 line was cleared.
 * The first 2 options promote a more risky playstyle that involves leaving a column at the edge, while waiting to clear as many lines as possible with a single I-tetromino, while the last option prioritizes clearing lines whenever possible.
-* After each epoch, a minibatch (512 samples) is taken from the replay memory and used to update the weights of the model.
+* After each epoch, a batch of 1024 samples is taken from the replay memory and used to update the weights of the model.

-Single (lr 0.01):
+# Comparing reward functions

+# Parameter optimization

+Single:
 Average Score over 100 simulations: 225.89
-Multi (lr 0.01):
+Multi:
 Average Score over 100 simulations: 155.27
 Quadratic:
 Average Score over 100 simulations: 142.84
 Linear:
 Average Score over 100 simulations: 190.41

+Batch size 1024:
+Average Score over 100 simulations: 384.98
+Batch size 2048:
+Average Score over 100 simulations: 111.56

+Lr 0.02:
+Average Score over 100 simulations: 254.11
 Single (lr 0.001):
 Average Score over 100 simulations: 135.47
 10000 epochs:
 Average Score over 100 simulations: 78.75
-Harder (Single):
+Difficult (Single):
 Average Score over 100 simulations: 135.21
-Harder (Multi):
+Difficult (Multi):
 Average Score over 100 simulations: 178.31

 ## DeepQLearningLookahead

+In this variation of the Deep Q-Learning Algorithm, I tried to get the model to plan ahead, by allocating the reward to the state after the next one.

 ## DeepQLearningLookaheadStates

 ## DeepQLearningDifficult

-https://www.ideals.illinois.edu/items/118525 suggests, that increasing the frequency of more difficult blocks (Z and N) increases the quality of the model significantly.
+https://www.ideals.illinois.edu/items/118525 suggests, that increasing the frequency of more difficult blocks (Z and S) during training raises the quality of the model significantly.
+To replicate this, I set the spawn probability of the Z and S tetrominos to 20% each, while lowering the rest to 10% each.
+This approach is supposed to train the model to be more proficient in dealing with difficult situations like "drought", which describes the common phenomenom of having to wait a long time for a I-tetromino to appear.

+## Conclusion

+This project showcases the possibility of training a Deep Q-Learning model to play tetris.

+All trained models show a very unexpected inconsistency, sometimes clearing up to 2000 lines, then failing the next run after just 5 lines, even though the same conditions apply.
+This makes it extremely difficult to compare different models, as the average score can vary greatly when testing the same model multiple times.
+Tetris consists of an enormous amount of possible states, that can only partially be represented by the simplified 4-dimensional vector chosen in this project.
+For example, https://www.ideals.illinois.edu/items/118525 uses a much larger feature set, including row/column transitions (number of filled cells adjacent to empty cells), the hole depth (number of filled cells above holes) and the number of rows containing at least one hole.
+Chen also trains the model for 15000 epochs, as opposed to just 4000 in this project.

 ## Sources